zanderxyz/veil/README.md

 2. An email is then sent to the user with a sign-in link.
 The email and website response is identical whether or not they previously had an account - this is to avoid leaking information to attackers.

 3. The link contains a Base32 encoded request id that is stored in a database by the server.
-When the user clicks the link, the server checks in the database to find out which user made the request, and how long it has been since they first tried to sign-in (default sign\_in\_link_expiry is 1 hour).
+When the user clicks the link, the server checks in the database to find out which user made the request, and how long it has been since they first tried to sign-in (default sign\_in\_link_expiry is 12 hours).

 4. If the link hasn't expired, a new session is created for the user along with a new Base32 encoded session id, and this is saved to a cookie.
 The browser sends the session id to the server for each web request, and the server checks it hasn't expired.
 If it is older than the refresh\_expiry\_interval (default 1 day), then the session is extended until the session_expiry (default 30 days).